Fleas are sneaky little parasites, so let’s make it clear: there’s no shame in having fleas in your home.

 Once they’ve eaten, found a mate and started laying eggs, the whole cycle starts all over again.

 BUT – this is where Itch Flea interrupts it.

-Fleas that have drunk blood from a pet treated with Itch will die within 24 hours.
+Fleas that have hopped on a pet treated with Itch Flea will die within 24 hours.
 They might go a bit hyperactive during this time – but that just means the treatment is working, so don’t be alarmed.

 If a pet IS NOT treated with Itch Flea, then freshly hatched fleas hopping onto your pet can carry on living their best, flea lives.

 They’ll keep on drinking and mating and laying eggs with zero interruptions, and those eggs will hatch, the larvae will eat poo and the pupae will spin cocoons.